TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

    * **Geekbench 4.4.0+**

-     As someone I used to know said:
+     As someone I used to know always said:

      > Old is Gold